drgrib/alfred-bear/README.md

 <img src="doc/TagAnyOrder.png" width="500">

 ### Search in Bear App
-You can search any _query_ you type in the Bear app's main window by holding down the shift key.
+You can search any _query_ you type in the Bear app's main window by holding down the option key.
 If you've entered a tag, it will open the Bear main window to that tag for further browsing.

 <img src="doc/SearchQueryInBearApp.png" width="500">